 Beta development & differences

-- The human's unique pet may be a reference to the movie Alien, in which the characters had a pet cat on their spaceship.
+- The human unique pet may be a reference to the movie Alien, in which the characters had a pet cat on their spaceship.

-- The Human's starting ship may be a reference to the Hammerhead-class cruiser from the Knights of the Old Republic games, as it has the same distinct vertical hammerhead and overall appearance from the side.
+- The human starting ship may be a reference to the hammerhead corvettes from the Star Wars franchise, as it has the same distinct vertical hammerhead and overall appearance from the side.

-- The human's respawn animation is a reference to body reconstruction scene in the 1997 movie The Fifth Element.
+- The human respawn animation is a reference to body reconstruction scene in the 1997 movie The Fifth Element.